 Our Baristas and Staff

 As proud as we are of our coffee, we’re even more proud of the people who prepare it.
 They're terrific baristas of course, but they're also terrific human beings.
 Smart.
 Warm.
 Funny.
 All of them were customers and volunteers before they got hired on, so you know they love this place.
 They love our coffee, too, and are always happy to share anything and everything they’ve know about it, if you give them the chance.
-Depending on who’s on duty, they’ll also discuss archeology, anthropology, classical music, English literature, political science, psychology, graphic design, and any number of fandoms (it's a wonder they don't do trivia night— they'd be unstoppable).
+Depending on who’s on duty, they’ll also discuss literature, philosophy, permaculture, classical music, political science, psychology, graphic design, and any number of fandoms (it's a wonder they don't do trivia night— they'd be unstoppable).
 But then again, you may just want to stick to coffee.

 Born and bred just a-ways north in Middletown, OH - Leslie is a lover of everything about the Queen City.
 A recent graduate from Cincinnati Christian University, she fell in love with all things coffee while working in a coffee shop on campus.
 The only thing that compares with her love for coffee and Cincinnati is her love of England, where she spent ten months drinking tea, walking the streets of London and Oxford, and the countryside of Cotswolds, mentoring teenagers in a local church community.
 If she isn't behind the bar, you'll likely find her somewhere in the cafe with a book or some good friends.
 Rohs Street and UCC have been the catalyst for beautiful friendship and meaningful conversations, all connected by a fine cup of coffee.